 Many parenting guidance models focus on short-term behavior modification through positive or negative reinforcement.
 Positive Discipline is different – it focuses on what’s driving the behavior: thoughts, feelings, developmental stage, abilities, and beliefs for healthy long-term development.
 It’s about helping children learn self-discipline — that is, helping children have the ability to make good decisions even when no one is watching, forcing, or bribing.

 This deeper focus helps children create beliefs like, “I’m loved, I’m capable, I’m competent, and have something to contribute.”
 And when children have healthy beliefs about their own sense of belonging and significance, many of those “misbehaviors” simply disappear.

-If this philosophy resonates with you, join me starting October 3 for Peaceful Parents, Cooperative Kids: from conflict and chaos to cooperation and calm – a Parenting with Positive Discipline class you can attend from the comfort of your own home or office via video conference (all classes recorded for replay.)
+If this philosophy resonates with you, consider joining me for Peaceful Parents, Cooperative Kids: from conflict and chaos to cooperation and calm – a Positive Parenting series I’ve created based on Positive Discipline, years of parenting and coaching experience, and many other sources.
+Or find a Positive Discipline class near you here.

 How do you tap into your parenting intuition?
 How do you differentiate between wise intuition and a conditioned or reactive response?
 I always love to hear from you; please leave a comment below.